Sj-001/InkFinance/doc/contracts/interfaces/IPayrollManager.md

 ### getClaimableAmount

-> calculate how many time and how many token the user can claim under a proposal
+> calculate how many time and how many token the user can claim under a proposal's topicID

 *Declaration:*
 ```solidity